 This article is mainly written for people from the IT industry.
 However, these explanations and tips are also applicable to job seekers in other professions.
-Within a few minutes you will know how to find open job, internships and freelance positions.
-Even if you are currently not in Germany and have no papers or registration you still can search and contact German emplyers.
+Within a few minutes you will know how to find vacant jobs, internships and freelance positions.
+Even if you are currently not in Germany and have no papers or registration you still can search and contact German employers.

 The Federal Employment Office (Arbeitsagentur) is the most comprehensive platform for job searches.
 There are more than 800 Job Employment Offices all over Germany.
 And all the vacancies will be posted in this huge portal.
 This free resource is visited by 66.8% of all job seekers nationwide.
 Private job portals are incomparably far behind.

 Employers are well informed about these numbers of job seekers.
 The new offers therefore published regularly on.

 This article might be also useful for you: High-demand occupations in Germany – IT branch